Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 (see [Data Management and Data Transfer](#data-management-and-data-transfer) section below for more details).

 !!! caution "Stopping session on JupyterHub"
-    Once you are done with your work on the ZIH HPC system, explicitely stop the session by logging out by clicking `File` -> `Log Out`-> `Stop My Server`.
+    Once you are done with your work on the ZIH HPC system, explicitly stop the session by logging out by clicking `File` -> `Log Out`-> `Stop My Server`.
     Alternatively, choose `File` -> `Hub control panel` -> `Stop My Server`.